Japanese mahjong

+In Japanese mahjong, each player arranges their discards in an ordered, openly readable pile.
+One may not win by stealing a tile (ron) if they had previously discarded a winning tile (furiten).

 Japanese mahjong (麻雀, Mājan), also known as riichi mahjong (リーチ麻雀, rīchi mājan), is a variant of mahjong.
-Japanese mahjong shares the same basic rules as other mahjong variants, but also features a unique set of rules such as riichi and the use of dora.
+Japanese mahjong shares the same basic rules as other mahjong variants, but also features a unique set of rules such as riichi (a wager that one's hand will win without being altered further) and the use of dora (randomly selected tiles that will score bonus points).
 The variant is one of a few styles where discarded tiles are ordered rather than placed in a disorganized pile.
 This is primarily due to the furiten rule, which takes player discards into account.
 The variant has grown in popularity due to anime, manga, and online platforms.

 History

-In 1924, a soldier named Saburo Hirayama brought the game to Japan.
-In Tokyo, he started a mahjong club, parlor, and school.
-In the years after, the game dramatically increased in popularity.
-In this process, the game itself was simplified from the Chinese version.
-Then later, additional rules were adopted to increase the complexity.
+In 1909, Nagawa Higosaku brought a Mahjong set to Japan for the first time (or at least there seems to be no earlier record of Mahjong tiles in Japan)..
+In Japan, the game was first simplified; then, later, additional rules were added to increase the complexity.

 Mahjong, as of 2010, is the most popular table game in Japan.
 As of 2008, there were approximately 7.6 million mahjong players and about 8,900 mahjong parlors in the country, and it was estimated that parlors made over 300 billion yen in sales that year.
-There are several manga and anime devoted to dramatic and comic situations involving mahjong (see Media).
-Japanese video arcades have introduced mahjong arcade machines that can be connected to others over the Internet.
-There are also video game versions of strip mahjong.
+There are several manga and anime devoted to dramatic and comic situations involving mahjong (see Media), as well as video games.

 In Japan, there are what are known as professional players, usually members of organizations that compete in internal leagues and external events with other professionals and the general public.
 There are over 2,400 professionals spread across a half-dozen organizations.
-There is no universal authority for riichi mahjong in Japan: professionals cannot dictate how mahjong parlors or amateur organizations and players operate, nor can they regulate each other since everything is left to the free market.
+There is no universal authority for riichi mahjong in Japan: professionals cannot dictate how mahjong parlors or amateur organizations and players operate.
+There are therefore many small differences in the rules, and each mahjong parlor and league defines their own rules.
 Likewise, there is no global authority regulating riichi mahjong.
 Since 2018, there exists a league of select professionals (coming from the other professional mahjong organizations) run by Abema named M.League which presents mahjong as a professional sport.
 Teams of professionals receive salary as players, compete in ranking and playoffs as teams, and wear team jerseys to enhance the image of mahjong as a sport.